-In this course, students will examine the historical evolution of psychiatric nursing and its' basic theoretical concepts and mental health.
-Students will examine the professional, legal and ethical responsibilities in providing holistic nursing care with a focus on mental health at the primary, secondary and tertiary levels.
-They will learn to have good therapeutic communication in order to establish effective relationships with client in mental health care.
-They will also integrate the nursing process in the management of common mental health disorders and psychiatry.
+In this course, students will analyze the historical evolution of psychiatric nursing and basic theoretical concepts of mental health.
+They will examine professional and ethical and legal responsibilities in nursing comprehensive care, focused on mental health at primary, secondary, and tertiary levels.
+Additionally, students will support the importance of maintaining good therapeutic communication aimed at establishing effective relationships with patients in mental health care.
+They will likewise incorporate the nursing process in the management of common mental health and psychiatric disorders.
+(Co-requisites: NURS 1050, 1061L, 2541P, PSYC 2510)

-(Co-requisites: NURS 1050, 1061L, 2541P, PSYC 2510) (Pre-requisites: BIOL 1010, BIOL 2000, MATH 1010, MICR 1000, MICR 1011L, NURS 1000, 1300, 1311L, 1321P)
+(Pre-requisites: BIOL 1010, BIOL 2000, MATH 1010, MICR 1000, MICR 1011L, NURS 1000, 1300, 1311L, 1321P or 1315P)